Prescriber.io

 What it is not

 It helps to be clear about the boundaries.
 Clinical decision support does not diagnose, and it does not prescribe on its own.
 It does not replace the clinician's judgment, and it is not a substitute for verifying high-stakes decisions against official sources.
 Any tool that claims an accuracy figure or implies it can be trusted without review is overstating itself.
-The value of CDS is precisely that it keeps a human in the loop while making that human faster and less likely to miss the common, dangerous things.
+The value of CDS is precisely that it keeps a human in the loop while making that human faster and less likely to miss the common, dangerous things, which is the line AI clinical decision support has to hold to be worth using at all.

 The alert fatigue problem